 Different Between Aluminum Die Casting and Gravity Casting

-Aluminium Die Casting is more than just an excuse to play with molten metal it is actually a great way to create art and complicated pieces of machinery or other items that would otherwise be nearly impossible to make.
+Aluminium Die Casting is more than just an excuse to play with the molten metal it is actually a great way to create art and complicated pieces of machinery or other items that would otherwise be nearly impossible to make.
 Aluminum die Casting is really a great way to save money…while playing with molten metal.

 Not everyone is going to be casting heavy pieces like engine parts or cast their own motorcycles.
-So for those that just want to make decorative pieces you will not be using the same casting process as these heavy duty casters.
+So for those that just want to make decorative pieces, you will not be using the same casting process as these heavy duty casters.
 For artists creating small scale statues or embellishes and for hobbyists that need a decorative touch to their model plane or boat might want to consider using gravity casting for their needs.

 What is Gravity Casting

 Gravity Casting seems to be especially useful when dealing with aluminum and other light alloys.
 The basic idea behind this casting process is pretty much exactly what the name suggests.
 The metal is introduced into the mold by the force of gravity.
 Most other casting process either use natural pressure difference like the kind in certain sand casting procedures or they use forced pressure like in centrifugal casting to get the molten metal into the mold.

 One of the most common uses for gravity casting is when permanent molds are going to be used.
 Also called a die, the permanent mold is really only economical for those planning on using the same mold numerous times and will need to keep the quality at a constant level.
 While some temporary molds can be repeatedly used the quality of the finished product will begin to suffer over time.
 With die molds the quality will remain the same.
 Die molds should be seen as an investment.
 Yes, they will be more costly than other molds; however, they will outlast cheaper options for molds.
 With Permanent molds, they are created using cast iron, steel, and other metals.